Meet the Executives

 - Christopher PorterPresident and Chief Operating OfficerChristopher PorterPresident and Chief Operating Officer

-Chris co-founded Clinipace Worldwide and currently services as president and general counsel.
+Chris co-founded Clinipace Worldwide and currently serves as President and Chief Operating Officer.
 In this role, Chris leads corporate and business development, legal affairs, medical affairs, human resources, therapeutic leadership, regulatory and strategic development, and corporate quality assurance.

 Prior to Clinipace Worldwide, Chris served as vice president of corporate development and legal affairs for Drug Safety Alliance, Inc. (DSA).
 Additionally, Chris served as group manager of the Siebel Venture Group, Siebel Systems, Inc., where he was responsible for all of Siebel’s venture transactions and management of a $30M portfolio with a specific interest in life science technology opportunities.
 Chris joined Siebel through Siebel’s $542M acquisition of OpenSite Technologies where Chris was the original member of the business development group.